The Flower Pot Men: "Let's Go to San Francisco"

 The duo licensed the recording to Deram Records, who had a hit but no group to promote it.
 Carter and Lewis, having no interest in going on the road to promote the record, created the group from a hand-picked collective of recording studio session musicians and vocalists.
-Led by vocalist Tony Burrows, who had been in the Ivy League with Carter and Lewis, the band also included Billie Davis's backing band, and for a while (though not for recordings) later Deep Purple members Jon Lord, who replaced Billy Davidson on keyboards in January 1968, and Nick Simper on bass.
+Led by vocalist Tony Burrows, Neil Landon, Pete Nelson, Robin Shaw, the band also included Billie Davis's backing band, and for a while (though not for recordings) later Deep Purple members Jon Lord, who replaced Billy Davidson on keyboards in January 1968, and Nick Simper on bass.

 Carter and Lewis continued to write, record and produce most of the band's subsequent recordings over the next three years.

 Other records

 The follow-up to "Let's Go to San Francisco" was the similar-sounding "A Walk in the Sky", released in November 1967.
 It was not a hit in the UK, but reached No. 4 in the Netherlands and also proved popular in Germany.
 Carter and Lewis continued writing and recording new material, but Deram wanted another hit to rival the success of "Let's Go to San Francisco".
 When the third Carter-Lewis single "Man Without a Woman" / "You Can Never Be Wrong" failed to chart in April 1968, the label had the touring band record "In A Moment of Madness" by Roger Greenaway without the involvement of Carter and Lewis, which also failed to chart.
 As Mark Frumento wrote in the liner notes of the retrospective Flower Pot Men album, Listen to the Flowers Grow: "At this point Deram decided that the Flower Pot Men name was no longer commercial and the next single, "Piccolo Man" was released under the band name 'Friends' ...
 The final Flower Pot Men single was released in 1969, but this time the writing team Roger Cook and Roger Greenaway were behind the production."

 The line-up of the Flower Pot Men had changed considerably by then.
-Lord and Simper left in summer 1968, Neil Landon in December 1968 to become lead singer of Fat Mattress.
+Lord and Simper left in summer 1968, Neil Landon left in December 1968 to become lead singer of Fat Mattress.
 Neil was then replaced by backing band member Ricky Wolff in January 1969.
-Wolff, Burrows, Shaw and Nelson stayed with Greenaway, added new musicians and changed their name to White Plains, who scored a hit with "My Baby Loves Lovin'" in 1970.
+Wolff, Burrows, Shaw and Nelson stayed with Roger Greenaway and Roger Cook, added new musicians and changed their name to White Plains, who scored a hit with "My Baby Loves Lovin'" in 1970.
 The Flower Pot Men dissolved at that point.